 NGC 4206 is visible with most moderate amateur telescopes at 13th magnitude.
 It was discovered by Hanoverian-born British astronomer, William Herschel on April 17, 1784.

-Explanation from: http://www.nasa.gov/content/an-astronauts-view-from-space/
+Explanation from: http://www.nasa.gov/content/goddard/hubble-catches-a-dusty-spiral-in-virgo/